vicanso/koa-simple-session/README.md

 ## Session Store

-You can use any other store to replace the default MemoryStore, it just needs to follow this api:
+You can use any other store to replace the default FileStore, it just needs to follow this api:

 * `get(sid)`: get session object by sid
 * `set(sid, sess, ttl)`: set session object for sid, with a ttl (in ms)